Parent–Child Connection

 Introduction

-The connection between parent and child is one of the deepest and most influential relationships in human life.
+The connection between parent and child is one of the deepest emotional bonds in human life, shaping safety, belonging, identity, and emotional well-being from the very beginning.

 • life